leela-azorin/leela-azorin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD Student in English Linguistics and Phonetics from [Aix-Marseille University](https://www.univ-amu.fr/).
+I am a PhD Student in English Linguistics and Phonetics from [Aix-Marseille University](https://www.univ-amu.fr/) at the [LPL Lab](https://www.lpl-aix.fr/contact/azorin-leela/).